amuday/Java-Selenium/README.md

-Basic knoledge of the following:
+Included in this repo are some basic scripts of the following:

 - Java OOP
 - Selenium Webdriver (Locators, Functional Testing, Automation, Syncronization, Child windows and IFrames)